Last Updated on by mitchrezman

 I am fairly new to reading your blog, so I hope I am not asking questions that are too redundant.
-I have three birds – a almost 4 year old male Bodini Amazon, a 2 year old male Blue-headed Pionus, and a fiesty little female Parrotlet.
+I have three birds – an almost 4-year-old male Bodini Amazon, a 2-year-old male Blue-headed Pionus, and a feisty little female Parrotlet.
 I have two questions really.

 They spend most of the day out of their cages in their room or in other rooms of the house with me on stands.
 So, that being said should I be making other lighting arrangements.
 I ask because you say to put the light above their cages, but I assume that is for birds that spend more time in their cages than mine?

 There is a bit of screaming on and off.
 There seems to be more lately for reasons I can’t figure out?
-Idk is it’s light related or not?
+Idk if it’s light-related or not?